andreirtaylor/BoardGameTracking/README.md

 2. Make a new environment variable for this database (you will have to do this everytime you want to run the server).
    **DISCLAIMER: If an elite HAX0R gets ahold of the URI they have complete control of your database.
-Keep this private** *if you want to save this variable permanently google how to set environment variables.*
+Keep this private** *if you want to save this variable permanently stored google how to set environment variables.*

    In Unixland:
    ```export DATABASE= "mongodb://<dbuser>:<dbpassword>@<randomnumber>.mongolab.com:port/<Databasename>"```